datacamp-content-public/courses-r-from-scratch/chapter1.md

 skills: 1
 ```

-The first exercise is to run the analysis from the video.
+The first exercise is to run a version of the analysis from the video.

-The data we are analyzing are a subset from this dataset from the World Bank
+The data we are analyzing are a modified subset from this dataset from the
-on gender and inequality:
+World Bank on gender and inequality:
 <https://data.worldbank.org/data-catalog/gender-statistics>.

 The subset is a selection of measures for every country.
 For each